Wise, previously known as Transferwise – review of the best service for sending money abroad safely and almost for free

 There was a time when international money transfers were outrageously expensive, but rules changed once Transferwise joined the game.
 This British start-up was founded in early 2011 by people who built Skype and PayPal.
 They came up with simple and innovative idea to transfer money between people rather than countries.
-As a result they were in position to offer great service for incredible 0.5% fee and without any hidden fee.
-You can say farewell to banks since they probably will be no longer competitive in this business.
+As a result they were in position to offer great service for incredible 0.41% + 20p fee and without hidden fees.
+You can say farewell to regular banks since they probably will be no longer competitive in this business.
+Later they rebranded to Wise in order to expand their business from just international transfers to a full featured modern online banking solution.
 Intrigued?
-Continue reading and learn everything about this service at Transferwise review.
+Continue reading and learn everything about this service at Wise / Transferwise review.

 How much does it cost to make a payment?

 It costs very little comparing to regular bank transfers.
 There is a quick review:

 - Real mid-market rate without any extra commission is used for currency exchange

 - Each payment will cost you just 0.41% of the amount you send + fixed 20p fee

 The same principle applies to currencies other than GBP and EUR.
 However fees can be different for certain less popular currency pairs, but you can always get instant quote.